Montevideo – Enlightened Capital City

 Arrival in the City

-We arrived in Montevideo on a rainy day from Punta del Este, travelling by bus through the largely unseen countryside.
+Back in 2018, we arrived in Montevideo on a rainy day from Punta del Este, travelling by bus through the largely unseen countryside.
 The bus arrived at Tres Cruces, a busy and modern transport hub located beneath a shopping mall.
 The shopping centre, filled with international brands and throngs of shoppers, reflects Uruguay’s economic vitality.
 Unlike the UK, there is no plastic bag tax here, meaning bags are still freely handed out in shops—a small reminder that while progressive, Uruguay continues its journey toward environmental reform.

 Key Sites